Coronavirus: Advice for Northern Ireland Travellers

 - Travel Vouchers are non-transferable.

-Further information on vouchers can be found here.
+Further information on vouchers can be found on the Ryanair website.

 Fixed sum compensation